boxkite-ml/boxkite/docs/using.md

 # User Guide

-Boxkite is an easy way to track model and data drift for Machine Learning models.
+Boxkite is an easy, fully open source way to track model and data drift for Machine Learning models.

 **Data drift:** how did the input data vary from when I trained my model to what it's getting in production?